conversationai/perspectiveapi/api_reference.md

 #### `AnalyzeComment` example

-This is a request for the "TOXICITY" and "UNSUBSTANTIAL" attributes for a comment that's explicitly in English.
+This is a request for the "TOXICITY" and "UNSUBSTANTIAL" models for a comment that's explicitly in English.

 ```json
 // Request